arnoFleming/arnoFleming.github.io/_posts/2015-05-24-write-readable-code.md

 `candidate_firm_members` on each and every firm.
 But hey, it's a oneliner, and it has only 62 characters.

-But what do we with the feature that our customer asked for?
-She makes millions of coins if we do not display all the candidate-firm-members, she needs to filter it so we only see the memberships that are enabled through some admin process?
-Well, obviously, we leave the first line mostly as is, because we're still needing those members.
-We just add some filtering:
+But what do we do when our customer askes for a new feature?
+She makes millions of coins if we filter the result so we only see the memberships that are enabled through some admin process.
+Well, obviously, we leave the first line as is, because we're still needing those members.
+We just add that filtering:

 ```ruby
 memberships = current_user.firms.map(&:candidate_firm_members)